Select Projects

 Model Share AI

-Machine learning (ML) has the potential to revolutionize a wide range of research areas and industries, but many ML projects never progress past the proof-of-concept stage.
-To address this issue, we introduce Model Share AI (AIMS), an easy-to-use MLOps platform designed to streamline collaborative model development, model provenance tracking, and model deployment, as well as a host of other functions aiming to maximize the real-world impact of ML research.
-AIMS features collaborative project spaces and a standardized model evaluation process that ranks model submissions based on their performance on unseen evaluation data, enabling collaborative model development and crowd-sourcing.
-Model performance and various model metadata are automatically captured to facilitate provenance tracking and allow users to learn from and build on previous submissions.
-Additionally, AIMS allows users to deploy ML models built in Scikit-Learn, TensorFlow Keras, PyTorch, and ONNX into live REST APIs and automatically generated web apps with minimal code.
-The ability to deploy models with minimal effort and to make them accessible to non-technical end-users through web apps has the potential to make ML research more applicable to real-world challenges.
+Machine learning (ML) is revolutionizing a wide range of research areas and industries, but many ML projects never progress past the proof-of-concept stage.
+To address this problem, we introduce Model Share AI (AIMS), a platform designed to streamline collaborative model development, model provenance tracking, and model deployment, as well as a host of other functions aiming to maximize the real-world impact of ML research.
+AIMS features collaborative project spaces and a standardized model evaluation process that ranks model submissions based on their performance on holdout evaluation data, enabling users to run experiments and competitions.
+In addition, various model metadata are automatically captured to facilitate provenance tracking and allow users to learn from and build on previous submissions.
+Furthermore, AIMS allows users to deploy ML models built in Scikit-Learn, TensorFlow Keras, or PyTorch into live REST APIs and automatically generated web apps with minimal code.
+The ability to collaboratively develop and rapidly deploy models, making them accessible to non-technical end-users through automatically generated web apps, ensures that ML projects can transition smoothly from concept to real-world application.

 Collaborators: Michael Parrott